 - Follow the animal warning signs.
 You should be at least 25 yards away for most animals.
 100 yards for bears and wolves.
 Bison in particular look slow.
 They are not.
 They can run up to 35 mph sustained.
 They can turn on a dime.
 It is to your peril if you don’t heed this warning.

 - Stay on the boardwalks.
 They are there to protect you.
-After reading the book Death in Yellowstone this summer, it changed my whole view on safety in the park.
+After reading the book Death in Yellowstone, it changed my whole view on safety in the park.
 You could get burned or worse die by not heeding this warning.

 - It is recommended that you do not run in Yellowstone.
 Why?
 You make yourself look like prey.
 I see plenty of folks ignoring this rule.
 If you must run, do it in a very populated area because prey animals really don’t like to be around a lot of people.